Japan: A Beginner's Guide to Sumo Wrestling Rules

-As for the hairstyle, like most aspects of sumo, it has historical origins and come from styles fashionable in Japan’s Edo period (1600-1868).
+As for the hairstyle, like most aspects of sumo, it has historical origins and comes from styles fashionable in Japan’s Edo period (1600-1868).
 As well as being traditional, the topknot is supposed to offer some protection to the wrestlers’ heads should they suffer a bad fall.

 How many bouts are there each day?

 It varies, though you can expect more than 30 bouts (including the junior wrestlers).
 Each wrestler faces a different opponent on each day of the tournament and since there are no weight divisions, you might see a seven stone weakling pitted against a fighter twice his size.

 But is there any skill to it?
 They look like they’re just pushing and shoving.